11 Toothbrush Uses in the Garden Nobody Ever Told You

 9. Arts & Crafts

-Use an old toothbrush to splatter paint on small rocks, pebbles, canvas, furniture, or another art form.
+Use an old toothbrush to splatter paint on small rocks, pebbles, canvas, furniture, or another art form; you can even do pot painting with it!
 The soft bristles can help you paint better and faster than a paintbrush.
-Check out the DIY here
+Check out the DIY here.

 10. Clean Your Nails